rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-idp-mr.rst

-.. _add-idp-cp-gs-ug:
+.. _add-idp-mr-gs-ug:

 ===================================================
-Add an Identity Provider by using the Control Panel
+Add an Identity Provider by using the MyRack Portal
 ===================================================

 Each |idp| should have a unique **Description** and **Email Domain**.
 The